-Methods: Two 8-inch deep soil beds were prepared in a green-house and one bed was filled with clay from an Orthic Grumusterts soil and the other with sandy loam from a Haplargids soil.
+Methods: Two 8-inch deep soil beds were prepared in a green-house: one filled with clay from an Orthic Grumusterts soil, and the other filled with sandy loam from a Haplargids soil.
 The soils were compacted until bulk densities were similar to those of the field profiles.
-Medusahead seed was collected from 23 locations in California, Idaho, Nevada, and Washington in 1965, and then planted in a common garden in Reno, Nevada.
+In 1965, medusahead seed was collected from 23 locations in California, Idaho, Nevada, and Washington and then planted in a common garden in Reno, Nevada.
 Medusahead seed was then planted at 1, 2, 3, and 4-inch depths in each soil bed.
-Four replications of each selection were tested in a random-block design.
-Emerging seedlings were counted daily.
+Four replications of each selection were tested in a random-block design and emerging seedlings were counted daily.

 In regards to the effect of soil type, total medusahead emergence from 1 and 2 inches was consistently higher on the loam soil bed than the clay soil bed.
 The same was true for all other grass species studied.
 Medusahead had the highest final emergence from a depth of 3 inches in the clay soil bed, although there was no difference between soils for emergence from 4 inches.

 Objective: To determine the influence of nitrogen enrichment, immobilization, and nitrification inhibition on the size and germination status of medusahead seedbanks.